Thrunite TC15 Flashlight Review

 Thrunite’s standard metal side e-switch graces the TC15.
 It’s well documented that I really like this switch, and fortunately for me, Thrunite uses it often.

-Here’s a UI table!
-The UI is exactly the same as on many other Thrunites with this switch, including the TN42!
+Here’s a user interface table!
+The user interface is exactly the same as on many other Thrunites with this switch, including the TN42!

-I like that the UI is reused from light to light.
-If you’re a brand loyal type person, it’s nice to know that you can get the same UI on different type lights, and always know exactly how to do what you want to do, without memorizing a bunch of different UIs!!
+I like that the user interface is reused from light to light.
+If you’re a brand loyal type person, it’s nice to know that you can get the same user interface on different types of lights, and always know exactly how to do what you want to do, without memorizing a bunch of different UIs!!

 Modes and Currents